appsquickly/typhoon/README.md

 * Ability to configure components for use in eg test vs production scenarios.
 * Both initializer and property injection.

-. . then its an approach that already works.
+. . then its an approach that has already been shown to work.

 Stay tuned for more DI styles in the coming weeks.
 Including a GUI tool that I'll think you'll really like!